-- 2 tablespoon blanched slivered or sliced almonds
+- 2 tablespoons blanched slivered or sliced almonds

 - 2 tablespoons golden raisins

 1 Soak saffron in hot water: Heat a large kettle of water (a little more than a quart) to boiling.
 Place saffron in a small bowl, cover with 2 tablespoons of the hot water, set aside.

 2 Fry the spices: Heat 2 tablespoons of ghee or clarified butter in a 2 quart, thick-bottomed saucepan on medium-high heat until hot.
 Add the cardamom pods, cinnamon stick, cloves, and peppercorns to the pan.
 Gently fry the spices for 2 minutes.

 4 Toast pistachios and almonds: While the rice is cooking, in a small frying pan, heat on medium high heat and add the pistachios and slivered almonds.
 Toast until lightly browned, about 3 or 4 minutes, remove from pan into a bowl.

 5 Remove spices, add raisins: After 20 minutes, remove the lid from the rice, pick out the spices that have floated to the top of the rice - the cinnamon stick, any whole cardamom pods, black peppercorns or cloves.

 6 Stir in the toasted almonds and pistachios and serve.